When you are consolidating accounts in NeonCRM, please be aware that:

 To proceed with the conversion, remove any linked accounts and delete any assigned projects or social fundraising pages that appear under the following account sections:

 If you're converting a company to an individual and the company has more than one contact...

 ...a new Individual account will be created for each contact on the list that has a first and last name.

 Companies cannot be converted if their primary contact is already linked to an individual account and/or it is the parent of a company group membership.
 You will instead receive the following tooltip:

 - Change the primary contact, as detailed in the next section of this guide.

-If the organization primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
-To do this, you can set an Organization Contact Record (which is NOT a Neon account) as the primary contact.
+If the company primary contact is an Individual Account, then you will need to remove the link between the two Neon accounts in order to merge, convert, or delete.
+To do this, you can set an Company Contact Record (which is NOT a Neon account) as the primary contact.

 Now you can set the blank contact as the Primary contact.

 Once you set the new primary contact, you can remove the relationship with the individual account by selecting Delete Contact from the Actions menu.

-If the contact you wish to remove is associated with any of the transactions on the organization's account, you will receive a notice when you try to remove it.
+If the contact you wish to remove is associated with any of the transactions on the company's account, you will receive a notice when you try to remove it.